glowcap/Toaster/README.md

 ```
 <br>

-> ☝️ It's recommended to allow the user to adjust duration.
-The user selection can then be stored in `UserDefaults` and used throughout the app.
+> ☝️ FYI, it's recommended to allow the user to adjust duration.

 ## Customizing

-Toaster allows you the ability to customize the colors used for your toasts by adding `ToasterConfig.plist` file to your project.
+Toaster allows you to customize the colors used for your toasts by adding `ToasterConfig.plist` file to your project.

 |Key                |Type      |Value             |
 |-------------------|--------|--------------------|